GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Yes you can.
 Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks) for the different ways in which we can query block data, and guide [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/guides/code/mapping-js-components-to-gutenberg-blocks) for an example.

-= What are extensions needed for? =

-Extensions are needed to enhance the security of public APIs, add HTTP caching to speed up the application, execute multiple queries in a single request, connect to external services, send emails, and others.

 = Does Gato GraphQL support WordPress Multisite? =

 Yes, it does.
 Gato GraphQL can be installed on a multisite network.

-In addition, Gato GraphQL provides fields on the GraphQL schema to retrieve multisite network data, allowing to use GraphQL to sync content across the multisite (for instance, to translate posts when using MultilingualPress, as described below).
+In addition, Gato GraphQL provides fields on the GraphQL schema to retrieve multisite network data, allowing to use GraphQL to sync content across the multisite.

 = How does Gato GraphQL compare against the WP REST API? =